bootdotdev/blog/content/golang/using-go-generate-to-deploy-multi-process-apps.md

 - `foo.go (other main package source files)`
 - `bar.go`
 - `internal (folder for packages intended just for this project)`
     - `database (package for database access)`
         - `database.go`
     - `rabbit (package for rabbitmq access)`
         - `rabbit.go`

-As you can see, when there is only one program (one main.go) its really easy to build and deploy.
+As you can see, when there is only one program (one main.go) it's really easy to build and deploy.
 We just run:

 ```
 go build